antonionduarte/encrypted-video-streaming/README.md

 The map entry starts with the IP and port of the proxy, and then the cipher suite.

-### Box Properties
+### Proxy Properties

-The box properties are contained in `config/proxy/config.properties` and are used to configure the proxy.
+The proxy properties are contained in `config/proxy/config.properties` and are used to configure the proxy.

 ```properties
 remote=127.0.0.1:9999